Are you ready for a weekend of fun, dancing and good people?

 Other options are one night stays, workshops including 2 meals and Sat night party – please enquire for prices

-Friday night is “come as you are” theme and Sat night is “to be confirmed”.
+Friday night is “come as you are” theme and Sat night is “RED AND BLACK”.

 There will be a car pool operating so help with a lift or if needing a lift.
 Please be sure to put your name down during class on the provided notice if you are either requiring or can provide a lift.